hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/04-setup-lightstep-in-eks-prod/assignment.md

 ---
-slug: deploy-services-in-ecs
+slug: setup-lightstep-in-eks-prod
-id: ysuih829d08o
+id: cvrsnfh0aqib
 type: challenge
-title: Deploy Services in ECS for the New Dev team
+title: Setup lightstep in EKS
-teaser: Now we are going to deploy an ECS cluster for the new front-end team, which will use the EKS backend, securely...
+teaser: Now we are going to install the otel collector and set some proxy defaults to enable tracing
 notes:
 - type: text
   contents: In this section we're going to create an ECS cluster and deploy only the